Home » Home Updates » Wood Flooring Options – A Comparison Guide

 Solid hardwood floors are a tried and true classic available in many different wood species (I’m partial to white oak).
 Because they’re made of solid wood all the way through, solid hardwood floors can be sanded and refinished over and over again.

 Well, as you probably know, hardwood flooring is very expensive and labor intensive.
 Pricing can depend on geographic location and type of wood chosen.
 Additionally, hardwood floors have limitations on where it they should be installed.
+They are not recommended for below grade install (meaning below level, like a basement) and anywhere else moisture would be an issue.

 installing white oak solid hardwood floors